 Minnesota did the part that tricks fantasy managers every spring.
-It kept the veteran, and now the room wants to call the backfield solved.
+It kept the veteran, and now the market wants to call the backfield solved.

 That is the debate with Aaron Jones.